mukul-rathi/old-personal-website/_posts/2018-09-10-CNNBackprop.md

 ## Pooling Layer

+For the pooling layer, we do not need to explicitly compute partial derivatives, since there are *no parameters*.
+Instead we are concerned with how to distribute the gradient to each of the values in the corresponding input 2x2 patch.

-For the pooling layer, there are two options:
+there are two options:
 * Max Pooling
 * Average Pooling